Lukc/dodb/README.md

 A brief summary:
 - no SQL
 - objects are serialized (currently in JSON)
-- indexes (simple soft links on the FS) can be created to improve significantly searches in the db
+- indexes (simple symlinks on the FS) can be created to improve significantly searches in the db

 ## Limitations